gered/pso_gc_tools/decrypt_packets.md

 client_key = 0x7865a201
 ```

-Note, sometimes the `0x17` packet will contain significantly less text than what is shown above.
-The above output is
+Note, sometimes the packet will contain significantly less text than what is shown above.
+As well, the first bit of
+text may be slightly different depending on if it was received from a login or ship server, etc. The above output is
 from a Fuzziqer [newserv](https://github.com/fuzziqersoftware/newserv) I was testing with.

 Also of note is that Sylverant's login_server currently seems to always use identical server and client keys (I believe